ffromani/cpumgrx/README.md

 The format is `name=REQUEST/LIMIT`.
 You can use any valid format (see kubernetes' docs) for the resource spec.

+## Obtaining machineinfos

+1. [run cadvisor](https://github.com/google/cadvisor#quick-start-running-cadvisor-in-a-docker-container) on the box you want to collect the machineinfo for.
+2. query the cadvisor API: `curl -L 127.0.0.1:8080/api/v1.3/machine > machineinfo.json`
+3. feed the collected `machineinfo.json` into `cpumgrx`: `$ cpumgrx -M machineinfo.json -R 0,1 -T 'test1=1/1'`

 ## license
 (C) 2021 Red Hat Inc and licensed under the Apache License v2